 The deadline for the Fall 2021 academic term is midnight Pacific Standard Time, February 10, 2021.
 Scholarship awards will be announced on March 15, 2021.
-The SoE deadline for SoE was December 1, 2020, but you may apply for a waiver.
-SoE will send admission decision notifications in March 2021.
+The SoE deadline for SoE was December 1, 2020, SoE will send admission decision notifications in March 2021.

 What is WIT and why are you sponsoring scholarships?